 Offers opportunities for members to participate in Annual Meeting events that contribute to their personal development in global and refugee health

 Generates interest in ACNM membership as a valuable resource in global midwifery

 The Practice Advancement Sub-division strengthens the profession of midwifery in the United States by assisting midwives in establishing Boards of Midwifery, supporting midwifery as a distinct profession welcoming of diverse backgrounds, and encouraging more individuals to aim for CNM/CM credentials.

 Business Committee (BC)

-identifies potential business expertise advisors on behalf of ACNM
+Identifies potential business expertise advisers on behalf of ACNM

 Healthy Birth Initiative Committee (HBI)